 WHAT: National Stop On Red Week

-CCSO deputies will be conducting education and enforcement efforts throughout Collier County during the weeklong campaign, which starts Sunday, in an effort to make our local roads safer.
+Deputies will be conducting enforcement operations throughout Collier County during the campaign in an effort to make our local roadways a safer place.

 Running a red light in Collier will set you back $203.

 If you see an intersection where people are always running red lights or know of a stretch of road that’s a favorite for speeders, we want to hear about it.

 Call the CCSO Traffic Hotline at 530-ZOOM (966) and give us the information.
 We’ll pass it along to the deputies so they can check it out.

 CCSO offers these tips for drivers for improving intersection safety and avoiding red-light running and red-light runners:

 * Slow down and prepare to stop when a light turns yellow.